Musa-Azeem/VideoGameSearch/README.md

 ### Running the Project
 - Options will be displayed upon running the project
 - First, load a database into the project by entering 1
-    - an example video game database is locating is the `res` directory
+    - an example video game database is locating in the `res` directory
 - Enter 2 to search the database by Video Game title or by the name of the
     console it runs on
     - entering `*` for either category will include all results